garbagemule/ircbot/README.md

 Usage
 -----

 When the bot has been configured, simply run `node main.js`.
-When the bot has connected, simply send a private message to it from an admin IRC user with the message `!load all` to load all plugins.

-Test to see if the bot works by typing `!ping` in the channel.
+When the bot has connected, test to see if it works by typing `!ping` in one of the channels.